Task 13: We develop action plans and implement improvement projects to achieve our objectives and energy targets.

 - How will it be measured or evaluated?

 The answers to these questions will establish the measurement or evaluation activities necessary for verification.
-Give consideration to any instrumentation or metering that could be included in the project scope to enhance the ability to measure and evaluate system energy performance and project results.
+Consider any instrumentation or metering that could be included in the project scope to enhance the ability to measure and evaluate system energy performance and project results.

-The project is not complete until the verification of results is complete and the project team has reviewed them.
-The verification methods and the verification results should be recorded on the energy management action plan.
+The project is not complete until the verification of results is complete and both the project team and energy team have reviewed them.
+The verification methods and the verification results should be recorded on the action plan.

-The first step to communicating expectations for the energy project(s) is to have them fully defined within the documented Energy Management Action Plan Template .
+The first step to communicating expectations for the energy project(s) is to have them fully defined and documented.
+The optional Playbook worksheet may be of use.

 Everyone involved in energy project(s) needs to know their role and responsibilities.
-Since action plans often can involve personnel who are not on the energy team, communicating to them the responsibilities and expectations for their involvement is critical.
-This should be done using existing methods of internal communication.
+As previously indicated, action plans can involve personnel who are not on the energy team; communicating to them the responsibilities and expectations for their involvement is critical.
+This should be done using the internal communication processes of the EnMS (see Task 15 Awareness and Communication).
 A “project kick-off” meeting that brings together all the personnel involved can be an effective approach for communicating the expectations for the project.
 It can help them understand how their assigned tasks or actions fit into the overall effort.

 Good project management can ensure that the action plans are properly implemented.
-Ongoing communication such as status reporting and project team meetings when appropriate will contribute to this success.
-For further information on project management, see Project Management for EnMS Implementation , which provides best practice guidance that can be applied to both the entire EnMS implementation and energy projects with associated action plans.
+Ongoing communication such as status reporting and project and energy team meetings, when appropriate, will contribute to this success.